-- 1. First year entomology photography exhibits are judged on the following categories: Orders, Species, Common Names, Labels, Quality of Photograph.
+- First year entomology photography exhibits are judged on the following categories: Orders, Species, Common Names, Labels, Quality of Photograph.
 Check with county 4-H Agent for point distribution on score sheet. - 2.
 Digital insect collections will be penalized if they: - a.
 Consist of images that were created by someone other than the 4-Her - b.
 Are not submitted and labeled according to guidelines - 3.
-No extra credit will be given for photographs submitted beyond the numbers listed in the current

-Second year project (Up to three 9" x 13" official cardboard boxes, or up to two 18" x 24" wooden boxes, with minimum of eight orders and not less than 50 insects, nor more than 100 insects.)
-Half of the insects should be identified with a common name.

-Second year project (40-50 photographs total, representing 2 kinds of insect eggs, 8 nymphs, 8 larvae, 2 pupae, and a minimum of 20, maximum of 30, images showing insect adaptations and/or behaviors).
-Specifications for exhibits are the same as for 687A except:

-Each image will include a 400x300 pixel (or larger if necessary) white notation box with important information about the photo.
+No extra credit will be given for photographs submitted beyond the numbers listed in the current project books. - 688A Second year project (Up to three 9" x 13" official cardboard boxes, or up to two 18" x 24" wooden boxes, with minimum of eight orders and not less than 50 insects, nor more than 100 insects.)
+Half of the insects should be identified with a common name. - Second year project (50-100 photographs total minimum of 8 orders, at least one-half identified with a common name).
+Specifications for exhibits are the same as for 687A except that no images from the first-year photography project may be reused for this project. - Third year project (Three 9" x 13" official cardboard boxes, or two 18" x 24" wooden boxes, with a minimum of 10 orders and 100 insects, a maximum of 150 insects.) - Third year project (100-150 photographs total, minimum of 10 orders, all identified with common names except immature stages.
+Photos of at least one arthropod egg, nymph, larva, and pupaidentified to order, no common name needed-should be included as a part of the 100-150 photos.
+Specifications for exhibits are the same as for 688B except: - Each image will include a 400X300 pixel (or larger if necessary) white notation box with important information about the photo.
 This notation field may be placed anywhere inside the image, including inside black bars (if present).
 Fonts may vary based on the 4-Her's software, but we recommend Ariel, 18pt, black, non-bold, or larger.
 The notation field will include the following information, with one space between each line: